This, the Excellence in Broadcasting Network and a Limbaugh Institute for advanced conservative studies.

 You want names?

-David Brooks, David Frum.
+David Brooks, David From.

-There's uh, I mean, I can't I can't I can't keep going.
+There's, I mean, I could keep going.

-David Brooks, David Frum.
+David Brooks, David from, what do you say?

 What are you shouting at me, certainly?

-Well, it is true, Newt did say that the era we need to move beyond the era of Reagan.
+Well, it is true Newt did say that the era we need to move beyond the era of Reagan.

 Newt did say it.